 Yahoo Lottery Scam Results in a $610 Million Settlement

-When you think of lottery, does Yahoo come to mind?
+When you think of the lottery, does Yahoo come to mind?
 No?
 Well, good, because it shouldn’t.
 Yahoo is known for email, news, and… Other stuff (does anyone even use Yahoo anymore?)?
-One of those other things does not include lottery though, that much is certain.
+One of those other things does not include the lottery though, that much is certain.
 As you’ve probably guessed, Yahoo is the latest company whose name has been stolen and attached to a phony lottery scam.

 Yahoo users have been targeted in the infamous 419 scams.
 These scams are also known as “Nigerian Scams” or “West African Scams”.
 These scams all start out the same way.
-You receive an email from some company telling you that you’ve won an X – amount of money.
-All you have to do to get that money is to respond with your personal details or they will have you contacted Mr. So and So.
+You receive an email from some company telling you that you’ve won an X – the amount of money.
+All you have to do to get that money is to respond with your personal details or they will have you contact Mr. So and So.
 The most commonly used name on these emails is either “Dr. Mrs. Jenifer White” (because Dr. Mrs. is a legitimate title) or “Mr. Richard Olsen”.

 In the case of the Yahoo lottery scam, Yahoo email accounts are being sent email notifications from Yahoo!
 Asia and stating that you (the user) have won $5 million in the Yahoo!
 Asia lottery draw.
 It’s the same as any other 419 lotto scam.
 These scammers are incredibly unimaginative.